yanbinc2/ME_codes/phase4/data/ReadMe.txt

 ResNet18_PlantDisease_45K_Spec200_sampling.zip
 ResNet18_PlantDisease_45K_Values_sampling.zip

-(2) Get the following three files from phase 3 and put to here.
-The three files are empty currently. results_of_combination.mat results_of_original.mat results_of_removal.mat
+(2) Get the following three files from phase 3 and put to here. results_of_combination.mat results_of_original.mat results_of_removal.mat